When you're babysitting, there's a lot of information that you will need to keep track of.

 A two-pocket folder is useful for storing miscellaneous paperwork.
 And a pencil case is a good way to store more awkwardly-shaped objects.

-If it's a rainy day or kids are just really bored, coloring is an awesome way to keep them busy.
+If it's a rainy day or the children are just really bored, coloring is an awesome way to keep them busy.

-You can turn it into a contest and see which child can color the most pictures inside the lines, and give them a prize afterward.
+You can turn it into a contest and see which child can color the most pictures creatively, and give them a prize afterward.

 You can buy coloring books.
 Or you can find lots of free coloring sheets online that you can print off and put into your binder.

-It's a good idea to get a wide variety of different coloring books based on the age, gender, and interests of the kids you're watching.
+It's wise to get a wide variety of different coloring books based on the age, gender, and interests of the children you're watching.

-Younger kids might want Paw Patrol or Frozen coloring sheets, while older kids might want to color Star Wars characters or dinosaurs.
+Younger children might want Paw Patrol or Frozen coloring sheets, while older ones might want to color Star Wars characters, dinosaurs or mandala patterns.

 Download our free kids coloring book and print off as many copies as you need.

-Kids love coloring, but they love drawing too.
-It doesn't take up much extra room to add some extra printer paper or lined paper to your binder.
+Children love coloring, but they love drawing too.
+It doesn't take up much more room to add some extra printer paper or lined paper to your binder.